kunalydv-2000/Alteryx-Complete-Course-Beginner-to-Advanced/Alteryx-Course/Module-1/exercises.md

 2. Why do companies use Alteryx?
 3. Difference between traditional analytics and Alteryx.
 4. Explain the workflow lifecycle.
-5. List five career roles that use Alteryx.
+5. List career roles that use Alteryx.

 ---